-Cole McCool begins his second season as head coach of the Linfield College women's soccer program after serving as an assistant for four years, during which time Linfield achieved a 58-15-7 record and three consecutive runner-up finishes in the Northwest Conference.
+Cole McCool begins his third season as head coach of the Linfield College women's soccer program after serving as an assistant for four years, during which time Linfield achieved a 58-15-7 record and three consecutive runner-up finishes in the Northwest Conference.
 In his inaugural head coaching campaign, the Wildcats posted a 15-4 overall record, placing second in the league standings.

 A native of Bend, Ore., McCool was a four-year starter and three-time all-conference honoree at Mountain View High School before receiving a full-ride scholarship to play soccer at the University of Nevada, Las Vegas.
 There, he enjoyed a four-year career as a Rebel while garnering Academic All-Mountain Pacific Sports Federation accolades three times and also serving as team captain during his senior season.